RockyKev/reddit-web-scraper-cursor-1/docs/database.md

 - `posts_reddit_id_idx`: Index on post's Reddit ID
 - `comments_post_id_idx`: Index on comment's post ID
 - `comments_reddit_id_idx`: Index on comment's Reddit ID

-## Troubleshooting

-### Common Issues

-1. **Database Connection Issues**
-   - Ensure Docker is running
-   - Check if the database container is up: `docker-compose ps`
-   - Verify environment variables in `.env`

-2. **Migration Failures**
-   - Check migration logs for specific errors
-   - Ensure all previous migrations are applied
-   - Verify database credentials are correct

-3. **Performance Issues**
-   - Check if indexes are being used: `EXPLAIN ANALYZE`
-   - Monitor database size and growth
-   - Review query patterns and optimize as needed

 For additional support, please refer to the project's issue tracker or contact the development team.